porkostomus/jekyll-now/_posts/2018-7-4-Live-Clojurescript-Activated.md

 (take 13 (fib 0 1))
 </code></pre>

-You can change the code and it is re-evaluated on the fly.
+Change the code and it is re-evaluated.
+No more blogging *about* code... *include* it.

 Here is a simple greeter function: